 The 48 quarter-credit program can be completed in two years.
 The typical quarter course load is two courses with the occasional quarter requiring a 3 course load.
 The pedagogy for the 48-credit degree is learner-centered, with an emphasis on collaborative learning in small groups.

-The MSAL curriculum consists of 4 core courses and a culminating project (Colloquium) that are required.
+The MSAL curriculum consists of 4 core courses, 1 credit of internship, and a culminating project (Colloquium) that are required.

 - SADL 5000: Research Methods and Design in Sport - 3 Credits